dwp/accessibility-manual/app/views/best-practice/validating-html/README.md

 There were errors.
 ```

-You can [configure HTMLValidator](https://www.npmjs.com/package/html-validator#:~:text=console.error(error)%0A%20%20%7D%0A%7D)()-,ignore,-String%20or%20array) to ignore false positives such as viewBox not being lowercase.

 ## W3C Markup Validation Service
 If your website is on a public URL you can use the [W3C Markup Validation Service](https://validator.w3.org/).
 If you need to validate HTML on your local machine HTML Validator is a better option.